-During the year, in line with the functions attributed to it, the Committee regularly monitored and analyzed the sufficiency, clarity and integrity of all the financial and non-financial disclosures that the Bank made public, prior to their submission to the Board of Directors and dissemination to the market and supervisory bodies, and it tracked the main developments in this connection.
-These include the most significant judgements and estimates and valuation criteria used by the group to produce the 2023 financial statements.
+During the year, in line with the functions attributed to it, the Committee regularly monitored and analysed the sufficiency, clarity and integrity of all the financial and non-financial disclosures that the Bank made public, prior to their submission to the Board of Directors and dissemination to the market and supervisory bodies, and it tracked the main developments in this connection.
+These include the most significant judgements and estimates and valuation criteria used by the group to produce the 2024 financial statements.

 The Committee's scope of oversight included the Pillar III Disclosures, the ICAAP and ILAAP, and the Universal Share Prospectus.
 The Committee also drafted and updated accounting policies prior to submitting them to the Board of Directors for approval.
+The Commission assessed the new regulatory framework under the Corporate Sustainability Reporting Directive 2022/2464 (CSRD), which will come into force in 2024, and the European Sustainability Reporting Standards (ESRS).

-In relation to supervising the effectiveness of internal control over financial reporting in accordance with the requirements established by the applicable regulations, it assessed the reports by those responsible for its design, implementation, management and operation and the internal control functions, as well as of the external auditor.
+In relation to supervising the effectiveness of system for internal control over financial and sustainability reporting in accordance with the requirements established by the applicable regulations, it assessed the reports by those responsible for its design, implementation, management and operation, for internal audit and, in the specific case of ICFR, also for the internal control function, as well as the external auditor.

-The Committee reviewed the proper application of good banking and accounting practices in the various echelons of the organization, ensuring, through reports from the heads of the Bank's internal control functions and from the external auditor, that suitable steps were being taken at General Management level and by other senior executive levels to ensure that the Group's main risks were being appropriately identified, measured and controlled.
+The Committee reviewed the proper application of good banking and accounting practices in the various echelons of the organization, ensuring, through reports from the heads of the Bank's internal control functions and from internal audit accounts, that suitable steps were being taken at general management level and by other senior executive levels to ensure that the Group's main risks were being appropriately identified, measured and controlled.

-During 2023, the Committee also received regular reports on the communications received from and sent to Group entities by domestic and foreign supervisors and the half-yearly reports of the Group's Corporate Ethics Committee, and the Group's tax management was monitored on a half-yearly basis.
+During 2024, the Committee also received regular reports on the communications received from and sent to Group entities by domestic and foreign supervisors and the half-yearly reports of the Group's Corporate Ethics Committee; the Group's tax management was monitored on a half-yearly basis.

-Functions related to auditing
+Functions related to auditing and sustainability reporting verification